ericmuckley/fluid_channel_modeling/README.md

 5. The individual channel models created by *channel_modeling.ipynb* are saved as Python dictionaries in the *\models* directory.
 6. The Python notebook *model_visualization.ipynb* is used to open each model from file and plot statistics about the model.
 The notebook *model_visualization.ipynb* also reads model parameters from the *model_parameters.npy* file.

+The modeling results are saved and read from file so that any step in the workflow can be executed without restarting the entire process.
+This is imporant since constructing the actual channel models can take up to two hours for the entire image list.

 Each model in the *\models* directory is a Python dictionary saved as a numpy *.npy* binary file, which contains the following information:
 * **label**: (filename) of the original channel image
 * **img_model**: simulated channel image